Ace your TExES

 If you are unable to successfully pass the

-examination after five attempts, you will not be allowed to take the examination again unless
+examination after five attempts, you will not be allowed to take the examination again

 the Texas Education Agency approves a test-limit